Reference

 Reference Documentation

-Reference for everything the Whisper MCP server exposes: 6 tools, 7 resources, 11 prompts, plus example questions agents can answer with them.
+Reference for everything the Whisper MCP server exposes: 18 tools, the resources and prompts behind them, the evidence model returned with every result, and example questions agents can answer.
 For client-by-client install instructions, see the Setup guide.

-The graph behind the connector holds 7.39 billion nodes, 39 billion edges, and 5.6 million threat-intel edges across 34 node labels and 39 materialized edge types.
+The graph behind the connector holds ~7.43 billion nodes, ~39.26 billion edges, and ~7.53 million threat-intel edges (43 feed sources, 25 categories) across 39 node labels and 45 materialized edge types.
+These numbers drift as the graph ingests — the whisper://stats resource is the live source of truth.

 What's exposed